Fzf As A Git Picker

 # Iterating on Fzf

-simply uses these CLI bindings to synchronously
+My initial implementation of gh-starred simply uses these CLI bindings to synchronously

-fetch data from the GitHub GraphQL API and update the TUI by invoking the fzf
+fetch data from the GitHub GraphQL API and update the TUI by invoking the fzf program again with new data.

 However, this does not feel as snappy as I’d like a CLI application to feel like.

-A solution to this issue that fzf
+A solution to this issue that fzf seems to provide, is the ability to

-start a HTTP server using the --listen=HTTP_PORT
+start a HTTP server using the --listen=HTTP_PORT option, which allows you to POST

 new data and update the TUI asynchronously.

-This have inspired me to rewrite gh-starred
+This have inspired me to rewrite gh-starred in order improve upon the snappiness.

 I also want to support pagination, which it correctly does not and is a big limitation.

-Finally I would like to remove the dependency on jq
+Finally I would like to remove the dependency on jq, as this was something I used

 mainly for my own ergonomics when developing the script.

-I’ve been looking at babashka as an implementation candidate over bash
+I’ve been looking at babashka as an implementation candidate over bash,

 as I’ve been trying to get into Clojure lately and I feel like the language provides ergonomic destructuring out-of-the-box,

-, in addition to allowing me (I think?) to compile the project to a single binary
+similar to jq, in addition to allowing me (I think?) to compile the project to a single binary

 using GraalVM native-image.

-I hope this post has inspired you to try out fzf
+I hope this post has inspired you to try out fzf in your own CLI applications.

-perhaps in future blog posts.
+More on gh-starred in babashka perhaps in future blog posts.